Zermeno94/password-generator/README.md

 # 03 JavaScript: Password Generator

 ##  **Description**
-his week’s homework requires you to modify starter code to create an application that enables employees to generate random passwords based on criteria that they’ve selected.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
+This week’s homework requires me to modify starter code to create an application that enables employees to generate random passwords based on criteria that they’ve selected.
+This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that I write.
 It will have a clean and polished, responsive user interface that adapts to multiple screen sizes.

 ## **Task Completed**
  1. Presented a series of prompts for password criteria.